First Sustainable Cashmere Certifications

 Hamburg, 13 May 2020.
 The first cashmere farmers in Inner Mongolia have been certified according to the requirements set by the non-profit Aid by Trade Foundation.

 This represents a key milestone in the introduction of The Good Cashmere Standard, which governs sustainable cashmere.
-Eight cashmere suppliers with 4,000 farms and around 1.3 million cashmere goats participated in the verification process, including ERDOS, the world’s largest cashmere supplier.
+Eight cashmere producers with 4,300 farms and around 1.2 million cashmere goats participated in the verification process, including ERDOS, the world’s largest cashmere supplier.
 “We can now provide the textile industry with 500 tonnes of certified cashmere wool, thereby making our first important contribution to improving sustainability in the cashmere industry”, says AbTF Executive Director Tina Stridde, commenting on current developments.